Stefano Langone: 2010-2011: Before and after Idol

-Following his elimination, Langone appeared on several talk shows.
+Following his Idol elimination, Langone appeared on several talk shows.
 He appeared on Live with Regis and Kelly on April 25, 2011, as well as The Today Show on April 26, 2011.
 In addition, Langone appeared on The Rachael Ray Show along with Paul McDonald and Pia Toscano on May 25, 2011.

 The following summer, Langone toured with the American Idols LIVE!
 Tour 2011, which began in West Valley City, Utah, on July 6, 2011, and ended in Manila, Philippines, on September 21, 2011.

 On September 24, 2011, Langone sang the National Anthem at the Western Hockey League game opener between the Seattle Thunderbirds and Portland Winterhawks.
 On September 26, 2011, Langone and James Durbin appeared on Dr. Drew's "Lifechangers" TV Talk show.

-Record deal, debut album (2011–2015)
+2011-2015: Record deal and debut album

-Langone is currently being co-managed by 19 Entertainment and Red Light Management.
+Langone was co-managed by 19 Entertainment and Red Light Management.
 In January 2012, Langone announced that he has signed a record contract with Hollywood Records.

 While recording his debut album, Langone has performed at several events.
 On October 15, 2011, Langone performed at Eva Longoria’s Charity Padres El Cáncer in Las Vegas.
 On November 24, 2011, Langone performed at the Philadelphia Thanksgiving Day Parade.
 Langone took part in the Hollywood Christmas Parade on November 27, 2011.
 On December 4, 2011, Langone performed at Trevor Live, an event benefiting The Trevor Project.
 Langone performed the National Anthem at a San Francisco 49ers and Pittsburgh Steelers December 2011 game.
 On February 8, 2012, Langone performed in a Motown music tribute at Carnegie Hall.

 On April 26, 2012, Langone returned to American Idol to perform his debut single, "I'm on a Roll".
 "I'm on a Roll" was released on iTunes on April 24.
 The track sold around 20,000 in its first week.

-On July 16, Langone performed "I'm on a Roll" on Good Morning America.

-Langone is currently being co-managed by 19 Entertainment and Red Light Management.
+On July 16, Langone performed "I'm on a Roll" on Good Morning America.Langone was co-managed by 19 Entertainment and Red Light Management.
 In January 2012, Langone announced that he has signed a record contract with Hollywood Records.
-While recording his debut album, Langone has performed at several events.
-On October 15, 2011, Langone performed at Eva Longoria’s Charity Padres El Cáncer in Las Vegas.
+On October 15, 2011, Langone performed at Eva Longoria's Charity Padres El Cáncer in Las Vegas.
 On November 24, 2011, Langone performed at the Philadelphia Thanksgiving Day Parade.
 Langone took part in the Hollywood Christmas Parade on November 27, 2011.
 On December 4, 2011, Langone performed at Trevor Live, an event benefiting The Trevor Project.
 Langone performed the National Anthem at a San Francisco 49ers and Pittsburgh Steelers December 2011 game.
 On February 8, 2012, Langone performed in a Motown music tribute at Carnegie Hall.